crystal-lang/crystal-website/_posts/2024-09-05-digging-into-struct-initialization-performance.md

 ```

 > [!TIP]
-> The problem originates from the Ruby syntax.
-The `#new` constructor is very nice and applies well to classes, but the design applies poorly to Crystal structs as it encourages copies that won’t be optimized by LLVM.
+> We can say that the problem originates from the Ruby syntax.
+The `.new` constructor is very nice and applies well to classes, but the design applies poorly to Crystal structs as it encourages copies that won’t be optimized by LLVM.
 Other languages, such as C, Go or Rust don’t have this problem because they’re not object-oriented languages: you declare a variable (undefined) then call a function to initialize it (with a pointer to the struct).

 So here is the crux of the issue: when we initialize a struct, the struct is copied on the stack.
 It's barely noticeable when it's a few bytes but it’s painful once the struct goes bigger.
 LLVM inlines everything into a single method in release mode, and it does optimize the struct & its methods away, but it won’t optimize the copy away, which is surprising.

 ## Can we fix it?

 Instead of generating a constructor for structs, the Crystal codegen could declare the variable on the stack then call `#initialize` as I did above.
-But that may be easier said than done; if you have any custom constructors on your structs, the issue will come back for example, though maybe [Ameba](https://github.com/crystal-ameba/ameba) could warn about it?
+Still, that may be easier said than done; if you have any custom constructors on your structs, the issue will come back for example, but maybe [Ameba](https://github.com/crystal-ameba/ameba) could warn about it?

 ## Bonus

 We saw that LLVM sometimes optimizes the copy away and sometimes doesn’t.
 But what's the threshold?
-I ran some tests and found out that:
+I ran some tests and reading the disassembly or release builds I found out that:

 * When the ivar is a `Pointer` (64-bit), the struct is fully abstracted away;
-* When the ivar is an `UInt64` or `UInt64[1]` (64-bit) the assembly changes slightly (a few MOV and LEA instructions more) despite the struct being exactly the same size than the pointer and the same alignment;
+* When the ivar is an `UInt64` or `UInt64[1]` (64-bit) the assembly changes slightly (a few MOV and LEA instructions more) despite the struct being exactly the same size than the pointer with the same alignment;
 * When the ivar is a `UInt64[2]` or two pointers (128-bit), the assembly starts to involve some XMM registers to copy the struct.

 > **NOTE:** Tip